Gutenberg is an ambitious project that aims to completely overhaul the experience of writing content in WordPress.

 Continue reading “Reducing Travis CI Build Times for WordPress Projects”

-I’ve given a few talks (mostly about WordPress) in recent months and years, but I haven’t blogged about them in the past.
-Here’s a list of the talks I’ve given and links to the video recordings and slides when they’re available.
+Here’s a list of the various talks (mostly WordPress) that I’ve given in the past, and links to the video recordings and slides when they’re available.

 Continue reading “A Collection of My Talks”